SuperMoney logo

 Personal loans with a 36-month term had the broadest range of APR offers, 9.5 percentage points.
 While 48-month loans had the narrowest range, 3.6 percentage points.

-Consider one borrower in our dataset with a credit score of 720 applied for a $30K loan with a 36-month term.
-The best offer had a 5.99% APR.
-Compare that to the offer with the highest APR, which was 15.87%.
-That is a 9.88 price dispersion, which is close to the average for a personal loan with this term.
+Consider one borrower in our dataset with a credit score of 720 who applied for a $30K loan with a 36-month term.
+The best offer had a 7.99% APR.
+Compare that to the offer with the highest APR, which was 35.99%.
+That is a 28 percentage point spread, which is close to the average for a personal loan with this term.
+(Note: these rates reflect offers from our original study period.
+Current rates will vary based on market conditions.)

 This price dispersion on a $30K loan translates into savings of up to $5,050 — or 17% of the loan balance.